 - Do you tend to tilt your head to one side?
 Look at old pictures, or ask family -- you may not even be aware of the habit.

-How Is Double Vision Treated?
+How Is It Treated?